Curriculum for Compulsory Secondary Education (ESO)

 The educational community takes part in the elaboration of these documents through the respective government and coordination teaching bodies of the school.
 The curricula established by the Education Administration are set and approved by the school staff, as well as the educational aspects of the yearly general programme.

-Organisation of the first to third years of compulsory secondary education (ESO)
+Organisation of the first to third ESO years

 The subjects to be studied by pupils in all the first to third years of ESO are the following:

-Catholic Religion is a compulsory subject for schools and voluntary for students.
+Catholic religion is a compulsory subject for schools and voluntary for students.
 In turn, the teaching of other religions complies with the cooperation agreements signed by the Spanish State with the different religious denominations.
+Schools shall provide the organisational measures so that pupils whose parents, guardians or tutors have not opted for them to take religious education receive due educational attention aimed at the development of the cross-curricular elements of competences, favouring interdisciplinarity and the connection between the different areas of knowledge.

 In order to favour the transition between educational stages, in the organisation of ESO, the educational authorities must ensure that pupils in the first and second stages take a maximum of one more subject in addition to the areas that make up the last cycle of Primary Education.

-Organisation of the fourth year of compulsory secondary education (ESO)
+Organisation of the 4th year of Compulsory secondary education

 The subjects studied by all pupils in the fourth year of ESO are as follows: